akshatamohanty/akshatamohanty.github.io/notes/_posts/2021-07-23-one-to-many-with-python-flaskalchemy.md

 ---
-title: "How to model relationships with Flask-SQLAlchemy?"
+title: "[tutorial] How to model relationships with Flask-SQLAlchemy?"
 description:
 date: 2021-07-23
 tags: